nelbren/beautiful-jekyll/aboutme.md

 lang: en
 title: About me
 show-avatar: true
-subtitle: Be careful, lest in casting out your demon you exorcise the best thing in you.
+subtitle: "'Be careful, lest in casting out your demon you exorcise the best thing in you.'
+Friedrich Nietzsche"
 ---
 My name is **Nelbren**.

-Characteristics / diagnosis:

 - I am a developer & sysadmin from Honduras.
 - User of the universal operating system (Debian GNU/Linux).